About London

 - Early Mornings: Beat the crowds by visiting popular attractions like the Tower of London or the British Museum right when they open in the morning.

-- Weekdays: Plan your visits to major landmarks during weekdays to avoid the weekend rush and enjoy a more relaxed experience.
+- Weekdays: Plan your visits to major sights on weekdays to avoid the weekend rush and enjoy a more leisurely experience.

 #